aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/faqs/_index.md

 **A**: There is no specific formula for calculating the presentation size supported by Aspose.Slides.
 There should be enough space to accommodate the whole presentation structure and images in memory.
 Normally, images in the memory occupy more space than the hard disk, especially when images have additional effects.

-In general, Aspose.Slides for Java can easily handle presentation files of around 300 MB on a server with 4 GB RAM.
+In general, Aspose.Slides for Node.js via Java can easily handle presentation files of around 300 MB on a server with 4 GB RAM.

 ## **Working with Slides**